-- All presentations on the topic of human sexuality shall be conducted in a manner that is: - a. consistent with accepted medical practice; - consistent with the maturity level and needs of the students involved and - sensitive to the feelings of the students involved. - Responsible decision-making shall be stressed as an integral part of all units on human sexuality. - 3) Health Education, including an in-depth discussion of human sexuality, shall be a requirement for graduation in the High School.
-This requirement shall be fulfilled through any of those courses designated in the Health Education curriculum.

-- 4) The program shall be coordinated to ensure that all students shall have access to the information present in the Middle School curriculum as well as current information on birth control and abortion. - 5) All students shall be made aware of the informational and counseling services available to them at any time through the student services department. - 6) Any student may be excused from attendance at instructional sessions dealing with the topic of human sexuality if he/she or, in the case of a student being less than 18 years of age, his/her parent, submits the request in writing to the principal.
-Any student may be excused from the entire Health Education course and its requirement for high school graduation if the student or the student's parent, in the case of a student being less than 18 years of age, presents a written request to the Principal - requesting such an exemption on the basis that the course conflicts with deeply-held religious or moral values and explains the conflict, and . . . - b) that a partial exemption will not meet the parents' and/or student's objections, and - c) the request for exemption is received prior to the beginning of the course.
+- 1) All presentations on the topic of human sexuality shall be conducted in a manner that is: - a. consistent with accepted medical practice; - b. consistent with the maturity level and needs of the students involved and - c. sensitive to the feelings of the students involved. - 2) Responsible decision-making shall be stressed as an integral part of all units on human sexuality. - 3) Health Education, including an in-depth discussion of human sexuality, shall be a requirement for graduation in the High School.
+This requirement shall be fulfilled through any of those courses designated in the Health Education curriculum. - 4) The program shall be coordinated to ensure that all students shall have access to the information present in the Middle School curriculum as well as current information on birth control and abortion. - 5) All students shall be made aware of the informational and counseling services available to them at any time through the student services department. - 6) Any student may be excused from attendance at instructional sessions dealing with the topic of human sexuality if he/she or, in the case of a student being less than 18 years of age, his/her parent, submits the request in writing to the principal.
+Any student may be excused from the entire Health Education course and its requirement for high school graduation if the student or the student's parent, in the case of a student being less than 18 years of age, presents a written request to the Principal - a) requesting such an exemption on the basis that the course conflicts with deeply-held religious or moral values and explains the conflict, and . . . - b) that a partial exemption will not meet the parents' and/or student's objections, and - c) the request for exemption is received prior to the beginning of the course.
 The Principal may waive this requirement if the request was delayed due to extenuating circumstances.
-If these criteria are met, the Principal is authorized by the School Committee to exempt the student. - Opportunities will be provided for community input for the updating of the Health Education Curriculum. - 8) All materials and teaching strategies used for instruction relative to human sexuality shall be consistent with this policy and open for review by any parent.
+If these criteria are met, the Principal is authorized by the School Committee to exempt the student. - 7) Opportunities will be provided for community input for the updating of the Health Education Curriculum. - 8) All materials and teaching strategies used for instruction relative to human sexuality shall be consistent with this policy and open for review by any parent. - 9) The School Counseling Department Head shall have the responsibility for the review of materials and strategies to determine their appropriateness for inclusion in the Health Education Curriculum.
+In situations where a grant is applicable, application procedures will be followed. - 10) A student may be exempted from attendance at any health education related activity with permission from the principal or assistant principal.